levikline/vscode-style-ext-switcher/README.md

 ## Supported File Extensions

-The `vscode-style-ext-switcher` extension supports the following file extensions:
+The `vscode-style-ext-switcher` extension supports the following file
+extensions:

 - JavaScript: `.js`, `.jsx`, `.ts`, `.tsx`
-- CSS: `.module.scss`, `.css`, `.scss`, `.sass`
+- CSS: `.module.scss`, `.css`, `.scss`, `.sass`, `.less`

 ## Usage

 Once the extension is installed and keybindings are set up, use your configured keybinding to switch between companion files.

 ### Finding Companion Files

 When invoked, the command will look for files in the same directory as the current file, matching the specified extensions.
 If no matching files are found, it will fall back to using the parent directory name as the base name.

 ### Cycle Through Companion Files